MetalHead1986/MyDocs/Creating textual content.md

 - Keep the content scannable, concise, easy to understand, and consistent.
 - Outline the structure, layout, and design.
 See if you need the assistance of a UX designer.
 - Define requirements for visuals, such as resolution, font size in images, and the need for captions.

+After you have planned the document structure, get down to writing.

 ---